 If you’ve spent much time at all around the Church, you probably have a bone to pick.
 Or two.
 Or ten.
 Yours might be a collection of smaller bones—the ill-timed word of a fellow congregant, a disagreement with the leadership over certain details, a misunderstanding that really doesn’t matter that much.
 Or you might be… Read More This Is Also the Church: How We Do Hesed

 Do women experience their relationship with God differently than men do?
 If so, in what ways?
 And what does that mean for our churches?
 For our ministries and our sermons?
 And for the way that pastors lead?
 Today I’m writing over at PastorResources.com about the particular way Jesus ministered to women.
 CLICK HERE to read more!

 Last week our family took a quick trip to Texas.
 Down and back in six days flat.
 For the wedding of some dear friends and former students.
 When it comes to road trips, though, the Worralls are slow to actually get on the road.
 First of all, we pack at the last minute, and I want… Read More The Worralls Went to a Wedding

-The four older Kimball sisters just after their mother died.
 “A time to seek, and a time to lose.”
-(Ecclesiastes 3:6) My mother’s mother, Grandma Ruby, was born on January 12, 1909, in a little house with a crooked brick chimney in the-middle-of nowhere, North Dakota.
+(Ecclesiastes 3:6) My mother’s mother, Grandma Ruby, was born on January 12, 1909, in a little house with a crooked brick chimney in the-middle-of-nowhere, North Dakota.
 She was the middle daughter of five.
-And in… Read More On Loss, Love, and Life
+And in her unpublished memoir, My Burden Bearer, she records just a few… Read More On Loss, Love, and Life

 I grew up in a conspicuous family.
 I know now that not every head could have turned when we entered a restaurant or school event.
 But when I was the self-conscious age of twelve, it sure felt like it.
 My parents were brave, tenacious, intelligent, generous, compassionate, God-fearing, and physically disabled.
 They both had cerebral… Read More Why This Title?
 Part 2